LeoLionly5/al-cookbook-back/README.md

 npm run start

-simply initialize the database using this API: http://localhost:3000/api/
+simply initialize the database using this API (default): http://localhost:3000/api/